intel/nauta/docs/user-guide/actions/template_packs.md

 ### Where to Start

 Creating new template packs for Nauta is greatly simplified by leveraging the relatively ubiquitous _Helm_ chart format as the foundation.

-Thus, the starting point for a new template pack is typically an existing *Helm* chart that packages the technology of choice for execution on a `K8s` cluster.
+Thus, the starting point for a new template pack is typically an existing *Helm* chart that packages the technology of choice for execution on a _K8s_ cluster.
 Consider creating a chart from scratch only if an existing chart _is not_ available.
 The process of creating a new *Helm* chart from scratch is described in the [Official Helm Documentation](https://docs.helm.sh/).

 ## A Template Pack in Five Simple Steps

 Once a _working_ Helm chart is available, the process of adapting it for use as an Nauta template is as follows:

-1. Pick the pack's name.
+1. Name the Pack.

    The name should be unique _and not_ conflict with any other packs available in the local [packs](#packs) folder.
 After      naming the pack, create a corresponding directory in the [packs](#packs) folder and populate its [charts](#charts)          subfolder with the contents of the chart. _Do not_ forget to set this pack name also in the chart.yaml file.
 Otherwise,      the new template _will not_ work.